Tōichi Suzuki

-Career

-Youth at Cerezo Osaka
+Club career

+Early career

 After playing in the youth teams of Cerezo Osaka, he joined the reserve club playing in J3 League.
 He made 3 appearances throughout the season 2017 as a substitute and played 11 minutes.
 He joined the Nagasaki Institute of Applied Science in March 2018.

 Shonan Bellmare

-In the end of the 2018 season, Shonan Bellmare signed Suzuki for the upcoming 2019 season.
+Following the end of the 2018 season, J1 League side Shonan Bellmare signed Suzuki for the upcoming campaign.
 He made his debut for the club on March 6 in a J.League Cup group stage match against V-Varen Nagasaki.
 3 days later, he made his J1 debut in a 1-0 loss against Kashima Antlers.
 Suzuki scored his first professional goal in the away J.League Cup match against V-Varen Nagasaki in a 1-0 win.

 Lausanne-Sport

-On 13 January 2021, Suzuku joined Swiss Super League club FC Lausanne-Sport.
+On 13 January 2021, Suzuku joined Swiss Super League club FC Lausanne-Sport on a permanent deal.

+Kyoto Sanga

+On 28 December 2023, it was announced that Suzuki would join J1 League club Kyoto Sanga on a permanent deal, starting from the 2024 season.

+Yokohama F. Marinos

+After one season with Kyoto Sanga, it was announced in December 2024 that Suzuki would be joining Yokohama F. Marinos for the 2025 season.